realshuting/toc/proposals/graduation/kyverno.md

 #### Use the official CNCF Kyverno Zoom account

-An official Kyverno Zoom account was requested from the CNCF and we have updated all hosted meeting links to use this account.
+An official Kyverno Zoom account was requested from the CNCF and all project meetings now use this account.